Quick Index

 Featured Artist, January, 2002 at www.dappersdigitals.com, which apparently no longer exists.

-This page includes LOTS of hummingbirds!
-There are eight species of hummingbirds in the Sonoran Desert.
-This
+This section includes LOTS of hummingbirds!
+There are sixteen species of hummingbirds in the Sonoran Desert.

-The eight species of hummingbirds of the Sonoran Desert frequent the deep-throated flowers of the Sonoran
+The hummingbirds of the Sonoran Desert frequent the deep-throated flowers of the Sonoran Desert, including

-Desert, including Trumpet Vine (Tecoma stans) and Ocotillo (Fouquieria splendens).
-I have photos of these species
+Trumpet Vine (Tecoma stans) and Ocotillo (Fouquieria splendens).
+I have photos of these species in my plant

-in my plant section.
+section.
 The hummingbird in flight in my fourth gallery is sipping from a Slipper Flower.
-This plant
+This plant is poisonous,

-is poisonous, but the nectar is very tasty!
+but the nectar is very tasty!
 There is a description of the Ocotillo in my science notes section.
-It
+It also has

-also has tasty nectar, which can be sucked from the flowers in the same manner as the nectar of the Honeysuckle.
+tasty nectar, which can be sucked from the flowers in the same manner as the nectar of the Honeysuckle.
+In

 chuckering noise to their young, and their mating cry is lovely.
 We often see a pair of parents followed by a

 large number of babies, up to 25.
-Soon to come: a series of photos of young mourning doves.
+I also have a series of photos of young mourning doves.
 The mother decided to

-take up residence in our chicken aviary, and she has raised two broods so far, and yesterday, she had another egg.
+take up residence in our chicken aviary, and she raised three broods of two each.
+All survived and were

 The following species of hummingbirds appear in these photographs.
-The English, Spanish, and zoological names
+The English, Spanish (if available), and

-are given.
-Links are to external sources of information.
+zoological names are given.
+Links here and below are to external sources of information.

 Anna's Hummingbird - Chupaflor Cuello Escarlata, Colibrí Coronirrojo - Calypte anna